Your Guide to Filing For Crypto Tax Extension 2023

 It is better to file crypto taxes late than not at all, which risks penalties, interest, and even criminal charges.
 US-based taxpayers have three years from the date that they filed their return to file an amended return.

-List of crypto tax extension rules in your state
+Crypto tax extension rules by state

 Here is a comprehensive list of crypto tax extension rules in the United States, with helpful links to state tax authority websites and pertinent forms.
 Regulations are subject to change year over year, so always check with your regional tax authority for current information.